 It has been recognised for many years that the group of plants commonly referred to as the 'Australian heaths' are closely related to plants in the cosmopolitan heath family, the Ericaceae, which had been regarded as being poorly represented in Australia, with only a handful of species occurring here.
 The Ericaceae is widely distributed in the northern Hemisphere and Africa and includes such well known garden plants as Erica, Rhododendron, Azalea and Pieris.
 Several Erica species (notably Erica lusitanica) have become naturalised in Australia, having escaped from garden cultivation.

 Until recently the Australian heaths had been regarded as being sufficiently distinct from members of the Ericaceae to warrant being placed in a separate family, the Epacridaceae, which takes its name from the well known genus Epacris.
 However, recent research has indicated that members of the Epacridaceae are more closely related to the Ericaceae than previously thought.
-As a result, most botanical institutions now recognise that members of the Epacridaceae are more correctly placed within the Ericaceae as the subfamily Styphelioideae.
+As a result, most botanical institutions now recognise that members of the Epacridaceae are more correctly placed within the Ericaceae as the subfamily Epacridoideae (previously subfamily Styphelioideae - see footnote).
 As a result, the name 'Epacridaceae' is now obsolete.

-While most Australian members of the heath family belong to the subfamily Styphelioideae there are a few species in two other subfamilies.
+While most Australian members of the heath family belong to the subfamily Epacridoideae there are a few species in two other subfamilies.
 Australian members of the Ericaceae can be summarised as follows:

-A distinguishing feature of the subfamily Styphelioideae compared to other members of the Ericaceae is the palmate venation of the leaves of most members of the former.
+A distinguishing feature of the subfamily Epacridoideae compared to other members of the Ericaceae is the palmate venation of the leaves of most members of the former.
 "Palmate venation" refers to the way that several main veins radiate from the base of the leaf.
-Because of the small leaves in many species in the subfamily Styphelioideae, the veins often appear to be parallel.
+Because of the small leaves in many species in the subfamily Epacridoideae, the veins often appear to be parallel.

 |Palmate venation on